-But none of that matters.
-As with any exploration, there are lessons to be learned, values to be obtained, and stories to tell.
+As with any exploration, there are lessons to be learned, stories to tell, and questions to ponder.
 Plus, exploring how to become ambidextrous lands squarely in the fee-free zone as a free and fun hobby!
-All the tools you need are… at hand… 😬
+All the tools you need are… at hand. 😬

-Exploring throws me into the backseat of how I typically operate, which is at full speed in the comfort of my designated zone.
-Most things I have been doing habitually for years, choosing to do something new throws me into a very uncomfortable zone.
-Ah, the pains of growth.
+Exploring throws me into the backseat of how I typically operate, which is full speed in the comfort of my designated zone.
+Most things I have been doing habitually for years, choosing to do something new throws me into the opposite of a comfort zone, an unknown zone.

-As an adult, I feel the urge to know and be good at everything.
-Spoiler Alert: I am not.
+As an adult, I feel the urge to know and be good at everything, but I’m not.
 This is the value of exploring something new.
-It quickly humbles me and makes me feel like a small yet frustrated child.
+It quickly humbles and I feel like a small, frustrated child.

-When I stared writing with my left hand, I messed up a lot and tried to reframe that as “learning”.
+When I stared writing with my left hand, I messed up a lot and tried to reframe it as learning.
 I forced myself to laugh at my mistakes.
-A lot.
-Growth mindset meet fixed mindset.

 It was easy to find writing material.
-As with many modern households, we have oodles of scrap paper that I keep on hand for to-do lists and other random things.
-Not doing a good job of preaching minimalism at the moment…
+As with many households, we have oodles of scrap paper that I keep on hand for to-do lists and other random shenanigans.

-I know how to write, thanks to my right hand, so it’s trying to adapt those skills to my left hand.
-The biggest challenge was practicing.
+I knew how to write, thanks to my right hand, so I tried to adapt those skills to my left hand.

 Not looking guilty after passing back the receipt because I did the thing and practiced ambidexterity.

-Bonus Round: If I ever want to become a secret agent being ambidextrous has to be a required skill.
-Right?
-However, the fact that I am blasting about becoming a “secret agent” on the interweb is probably not improving my odds…
+And, if I ever want to become a secret agent being ambidextrous has to be a required skill.
+However, the fact that I am blasting about becoming a secret agent on the interweb is probably not improving my odds…

-I bring up this peculiar statement because I needed to have a good reason as to why I am choosing short term frustration.
-This mindset buoyed me through the rough seas of disappointment even if it was unlikely dreams of being a secret agent.
+I bring up this statement because I needed to have a good reason why I picked short-term frustration over zero frustration.
+I would need a reason to ride the rough seas of disappointment even if it was unlikely dreams of being a secret agent.

 I don’t shoot for perfection.
 Seriously, it’s the worst.
 Perfection manipulates fun into frustration.

-Unless I am learning something that mandates perfection like brain surgery which by all means, I will perfect those skills!
-But for everything else, I don’t chase the impossible.
+Unless I am learning something that mandates perfection like brain surgery which is excessively unlikely.
+For everything else, I don’t chase impossible just good enough.

 The goal of any new skill is to learn it as best I can, in that moment.
 If I keep looking for perfection it will turn everything into not good enough.

-Then its ugly cousin procrastination would come for a visit and, eventually, I’ll be sharing a bathroom with regret.
+Then its ugly cousin procrastination would come to visit and, eventually, I’ll be sharing a bathroom with regret.
 It’s an ugly family dynamic that starts with the impossible idea of perfection.
-I try not to engage with it, similar to toxic people, some things are better left on the blocked list.
+I try not to engage with it, similar to toxic people, some things are better left on a blocked list.

-This was a huge confidence booster!
-When I first started writing with my left hand, I randomly decided to keep some of those scribbled atrocities.
+When I first started writing with my left hand, I decided to keep some of those scribbled atrocities.
 When I was feeling particularly frustrated, I looked back at how much I had progressed.
 This boosted my confidence and encouraged me to keep with it.
 Progress beats perfection every time.

-Anything worth achieving is going to take effort.
-This is good and bad news.
+Anything worth achieving is going to take effort which is good and bad news.
 The bad news is that I won’t be ambidextrous by reading a wikiHow article about how to become ambidextrous.
-I know, lame!